 It’s time for change.
-As a species we now have a responsibility to the planet to transform things for the better.
-Over consumption of goods and rampant use of plastic is slowly choking mother earth.
+As a species we now have a responsibility to transform things for the better.
+Over consumption of goods and rampant use of plastic is slowly choking our planet.

 Sustainability has now never been more important in the history of human beings and if we don’t start to act now things will only get worse.
 We now have the technology available to recycle plastic into new and quality goods so that it doesn’t have to be discarded into the environment.